johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 #### Defining the data of the Contentful Component

-Create a ts file to define the data for the component and within match the data structure for the component, in this case it is for the image component.
+Create a ts file to define the data for the component and within match the data structure for the component.
+In this case it is for the image component.

 e.g.